ichanddan/ichanddan/README.md

 **About Me:**

-As a seasoned MERN Stack developer with 1 years of professional experience, I excel at crafting sophisticated and scalable web applications using React, Node.js, Express, and MongoDB.
+As a seasoned MERN Stack developer with 6 months of professional experience, I excel at crafting sophisticated and scalable web applications using React, Node.js, Express, and MongoDB.

 I've successfully led multiple projects from conception to deployment, consistently delivering efficient, maintainable code that exceeds client expectations.
 My strong problem-solving skills and deep understanding of full-stack development allow me to tackle complex challenges with innovative approaches.